coleksii/monitoring_application/README.md

 ## Profiles
 Now it is only for locally runing.
 So now active profile - local

-For usage on server you need change profile (in application.properties, or with env variables)
+For usage on server you need change profile and add new config for connecting to database (in application.properties/Config.java, or with env variables)

 ## To Do in future releases
 - make support save user<br>